Mechanistic Modeling of Continuous Lyophilization for Biopharmaceutical Manufacturing: Introduction

 This article presents the first mechanistic model for continuous lyophilization of suspended vials.
 The model is developed to capture important transport phenomena in the process, including cooling and stochastic/controlled ice nucleation during the freezing step, sublimation of ice crystals during the primary drying step, and desorption of bound water during the secondary drying step.
 The proposed model is validated and employed to predict the evolution of critical process parameters for the entire lyophilization process, which is subsequently demonstrated for model-based design and optimization.

 This article is organized as follows.
-Section \ref{sec:ProcessDescription} gives an overview of conventional (batch) and continuous lyophilization technologies.
-Section \ref{sec:Model} extensively describes the development of our mechanistic model and its implementation, supported by a comprehensive review on a variety of modeling strategies used in the literature.
-Section \ref{sec:Results} details the model validation and showcases various applications of the validated model.
-Finally, Section \ref{sec:Conclusion} summarizes the study and briefly discusses possible future work.
+Section \ref{ch2-sec:ProcessDescription} gives an overview of conventional (batch) and continuous lyophilization technologies.
+Section \ref{ch2-sec:Model} extensively describes the development of our mechanistic model, supported by a comprehensive review on a variety of modeling strategies used in the literature.
+Section \ref{ch2-sec:Numeric} discussed the numerical methods required for solving and simulating the model equations efficiently.
+Section \ref{ch2-sec:Results} details the model validation and showcases various applications of the validated model.
+Finally, Section \ref{ch2-sec:Conclusion} summarizes the study and briefly discusses possible future work.